AbdoAnss/NLP-for-Network-Analysis/README.md

 - Other organizations
 - Investors

+## Project Structure

+- **.data/**: This folder contains the raw data files in JSON format that were scraped from various sources.
+    - company1.json
+    - company2.json
+    - ...
+    - companyN.json
+- **output/**: This folder contains the cleaned and manipulated data files in JSON format.
+    - output_new.json
+- **notebooks/**: This folder contains Jupyter notebooks used for data cleaning, manipulation, and analysis.
+    - data_cleaning_and_manipulation.ipynb
+    - json_to_graph.ipnyb
+    - ...
+    - data_analysis.ipynb
+- **requirements.txt**: This file lists all the Python packages required to run the code in this project.
+- **README.md**: This file provides an overview of the project, including the project structure, project goals, and instructions for running the code.

 ## Wikipedia Scraping

 To gather data for analysis, the project implements a Wikipedia scraping mechanism.
 This involves: